 President Johnson declared that America was ‘in this battle for as long as South Vietnam wants our support.’

 President Johnson was having serious doubts about the situation in Vietnam and feared it could go badly for both the United States and himself personally.

 The war in Vietnam had claimed 200 US soldier’s lives and, with the war going badly, Washington searched for a solution to help the South Vietnamese win the war.
 There was no question of the United States pulling out.

 Gulf of Tonkin

 South Vietnamese gunboats had been raiding North Vietnam.
-These raids were approved by Johnson as were covert operations in North Vietnam.
-The North Vietnamese made unprovoked attacks on the Maddox and the Turner Joy in the Gulf of Tonkin.
-Johnson introduced the Gulf of Tonkin Resolution drawn up in June and requested congressional support for retaliation.
+These raids were approved by Johnson as they were covert operations in North Vietnam.
+The North Vietnamese made unprovoked attacks on two ships, the Maddox and the Turner Joy in the Gulf of Tonkin.

 1964 (24th December)